Mohs Micrographic Surgery at Boston Medical Center

 Treatment Cure Rates

-Clinical studies demonstrate that Mohs micrographic surgery provides five-year cure rates of approximately 99% for new basal cell carcinomas, and 96% for recurrent basal cell carcinoma.
+Clinical studies demonstrate that Mohs micrographic surgery provides five-year cure rates of approximately 99% for primary basal cell carcinomas, and 96% for recurrent basal cell carcinoma.
 Cure rates for squamous cell carcinoma are approximately 97%.These cure rates are significantly higher than with other methods of tumor removal or destruction.

 When is Mohs micrographic surgery preferred to other treatments?